veezbo/classifai-python/PUBLISHING.md

 # Publishing to PyPI

-This guide covers how to publish the classifai-sdk Python package to PyPI.
+This guide covers how to publish the ClassifAI Python package to PyPI.

 ## Prerequisites